20 cheap things to do in Brisbane

 15. Bookworm Haven

 If you love to curl up with a good book, head straight to Archive Fine Books for rare collectable, secondhand and unusual books.
-The library is inside a beautiful heritage-listed building and is above John Mills Himself.
-So, grab yourself a coffee and find yourself your next favourite book.
+The library is inside a beautiful heritage-listed building and is above the local cafe, John Mills Himself, so grab yourself a coffee and find yourself your next favourite book.

 16. When in Roma (Street)